xjsender/haoide/README.md

+# Sceenshot #
+This plugin support ST2 and ST3, firstly, install sublime text and then extract the zip file into your sublime package path.
+1. Sobject Field Completions
+2. Apex Code Completions

 # Installation #
 This plugin support ST2 and ST3, firstly, install sublime text and then extract the zip file into your sublime package path.